uribe-convers/Vitis_Phylogenomics/Vitis_Phylogenomics.md

 }
 sink()
 ```
-One you have the location of every sample from the code above, modified the text slightly to match the correct format, i.e., put every occurrence in one line, add commas, etc. Finally, copy paste your sample-to-species information at the end of your concatenated NEXUS file—don;t forget to include the few lines that the code above doesn't generate, see the format example above!
+Once you have the location of every sample from the code above, modified the text slightly to match the correct format, i.e., put every occurrence in one line, add commas, etc. Finally, copy paste your sample-to-species information at the end of your concatenated NEXUS file and don't forget to include the few lines that the code above doesn't generate, see the format example above!

+**Regardless of how many individuals you are working with:**

 Now that we have the file ready, get the latest command-line version of [Paup](https://people.sc.fsu.edu/~dswofford/paup_test/) and type the following: